rgambord/c99-doc/doc/sections/7/21/5/4/index.rst

 .. _9899_7.21.5.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.21.5.4p2>`

-:ref:`2 <9899_7.21.5.4p2>` The strpbrk function locates the first occurrence in the string pointed to by s1 of any character from the string pointed to by s2.
+The strpbrk function locates the first occurrence in the string pointed to by s1 of any character from the string pointed to by s2.

 .. rubric:: Returns

 .. _9899_7.21.5.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.21.5.4p3>`

-:ref:`3 <9899_7.21.5.4p3>` The strpbrk function returns a pointer to the character, or a null pointer if no character from s2 occurs in s1.
+The strpbrk function returns a pointer to the character, or a null pointer if no character from s2 occurs in s1.